Naturschutzbund Deutschland: History

 In 1990 the BfV merged with former DDR Naturschutz society to Naturschutzbund Deutschland (NABU).
+Michael Succow, the father of the GDR nature conservation program, was elected as vice president of NABU.
+It is primarily thanks to him that 14 large landscapes in eastern Germany were placed under protection upon reunification.
 Since then, the focus got broader and NABU built up divisions for international conservation projects, marine conservation and energy sufficiency.